 - listen to what is said in court by lawyers, experts and other witnesses

 - analyze evidence (proof), research the law that applies to the case

 - make a decision and explain how it was made

 Judges work in their offices when reading case files and writing decisions.
 They spend the rest of their time in court hearing cases.

 Judges have a lot of responsibility.
 This can be stressful and means they work very long hours.
 They‘re very busy and have to do lots of reading and writing.

 The federal and provincial governments select judges, depending on the court.

-Lawyers who become judges usually spent their careers representing people in court, but this isn’t a requirement.
+Lawyers who become judges usually spent their careers representing people in court.

 Potential judges are carefully chosen.
 They need to know the law inside out and have spotless professional and personal reputations.

 Their salary is set by the law and is made public.
 They receive a fixed yearly salary no matter how many hours they work.